What day of the Jewish calendar does Passover begin? When does it end (with the day of atonement)? When was Jesus crucified (1st day or last day)?

 Passover begins at sundown or nightfall.
-Therefore, Passover starts sometime around 7:00 pm on Thursday, Nisan 14 and lasts seven days until 7:00 pm on Nisan 21.
-The first full day of Passover occurs during the full moon on Nisan 15.
-In 2009, Passover starts on April 8 and ends fourteen days later on Wednesday, April 15, 2009.
+Therefore, Passover starts with a feast or the Seder at 6:00 pm on Nisan 14 and then continues for seven days until 6:00 pm on Nisan 21.
+The first full day of Passover occurs during the full moon on Nisan 14.

 Jesus’ Birth and Death